 - It’s heartbreaking that Ben Mincey Sr.’s headstone is not one of those that survives.

 - Silt from Toisnot Lake?
 Did this ever happen?
-Is this really a sanctioned method of dealing with sunken graves.
-Several of the remaining graves are sunken, and at least one has been breached to the point that a dark vacuum is visible below ground.
+Is this really a sanctioned method of handling sunken graves?
+Several of the remaining graves have collapsed, and at least one has been breached to the point that a dark vacuum is visible below ground.

 In 1925, Samuel H. Vick engaged a surveyor to lay out several hundred lots on a large tract of land he owned southeast of downtown Wilson.
 The subdivision was to be called Vicksburg Manor, and a Durham auction company handled sales.
 At twenty-five feet wide, these lots would have been marketed to developers and working-class buyers.